Wattle Grove, New South Wales: Wattle Grove Lake

-Wattle Grove Lake lies within the Georges River catchment and the Liverpool District sub catchment.
-It is located 2640 feet (804 metres) from Sydney, Australia.
+lying within the Georges River catchment and the Liverpool District sub catchment.
+It is located 2640 feet (804 metres) from Sydney.
 It is a migratory birds place of Australia.

+Wattle Grove Lake was constructed by Delfin in 1990, along with the surrounding Wattle Grove residential development.

 Parkland

 The lake is completely surrounded by Lakeside Park.
 The parkland includes two play areas and several fitness areas.
 There is a 15-minute walking trail that surrounds the lake.

 Wildlife

 Wattle Grove Lake includes a wildlife reserve, providing home for a variety of water birds.
 There is a wildlife inaccessible island containing ducks, swans, and other types of birds.

 There is a variety of fish that live in the lake, including eels and other marine life.

 Fishing, boating, and several other activities concerning the lake are prohibited to protect the wildlife.

 Population

 According to the of Population, there were 8,886 people in Wattle Grove.